-Situated in the remaining element of Charles II’s racing palace is the Fred Packard Museum and Galleries of British Sporting Art – a home for the British Sporting Art Trust.
-Palace House is made up of three charities: The National Horseracing Museum, The British Sporting Art Trust and Retraining of Racehorses who have all come together to create this fantastic living museum and world-class visitor attraction in Newmarket.
+Situated in the remaining element of King Charles II’s racing palace is the Fred Packard Museum and Galleries of British Sporting Art – a home for the British Sporting Art Trust.
+Palace House is made up of three charities: The National Horseracing Museum, The British Sporting Art Trust and Retraining of Racehorses who have all come together to create this fantastic living museum and world-class visitor attraction in the heart of Newmarket, Suffolk.

 Paintings by George Stubbs and Sir Alfred Munnings showcase the finest British sporting art from around the UK.